uvarc/rc-website/content/userinfo/microservices.md

 <p class=lead>
   Containers are portable, efficient, and disposable, and contain code and any dependencies in a single package.
   Containerized microservices typically run a single process, rather than an entire stack within the same computing environment.
-  This allows portions of your application to be replaced or scaled as needed.
+  This allows portions of your application to be easily replaced or scaled as needed.
 </p>

 <p class=lead>